 Promotional products can be used as what’s known as a lead magnet.
 This is when you give something to your customers in exchange for details which will help you sell to these customers, most often a mailing list signup.

-Similarly, if you give items away through existing marketing channels, you’ll know that your targets are closer to making a purchase.
+Similarly, if you give items away through existing marketing channels, you’ll know your targets are closer to purchasing.

 Finally, giveaways are an excellent way to grow your audience, especially on social media.
-Competition style giveaways can be implemented to give out promotional products in exchange for social shares or referrals.
+Competition-style giveaways can be implemented to offer promotional products in exchange for social shares or referrals.

 Use promotional products for social engagement